RocketChat/docs-old/4. User Guides/Channels/README.md

 For starting a direct message you can either search the user you want to talk or click on that users avatar and click on the "Conversation Button".

-To search for channels, use the search bar under your account box.
+To search for channels and users, use the search bar under your account box.
 Alternatively you can press <kbd>Ctrl/Cmd</kbd> + <kbd>k</kbd> to access the search bar quickly.

 A search will find channels (including the ones you are part of) and users.
 Private channels can't be searched.

 When you click in a search result, the following can happen:
  - If the result is a channel, and you already aren't part of it, you will join that channel;
  - If the result is a user, you will start a direct message with that user;
-## Joining private channels
-The only way to join a private channel is to be invited to it.

-Users can invite other users by either using the "add users" bar on the "Members" Tab in the right side bar or by typing the command `/invite @username` on the message input.

 ## Leaving channels
+There are two notions of leaving a channel:

+1. To **hide** a channel is to remain a member of the channel but to remove it from your list of channels on the left-hand pane.
+2. To **leave** a channel is to remove it from your list of channels _and to leave the channel_ (i.e., no longer be a member of the channel).

+Every channel has an **owner**, and the owner of a channel cannot leave a channel until setting someone else as the owner of that channel.

+To **leave** a channel, enter the command `/part` or `/leave` in the message window.
+Alternatively, hover your mouse over the channel in the list of channels on the left-hand side and click on the `leave channel`button.

-To leave a channel you can simply hover your mouse over a channel, click on the three dots `...` and select "Leave Room".
-Alternatively you can type the command `/leave` on the message input.
+To **hide** a channel, hover your mouse over the channel in the list of channels on the left-hand side and click on the `hide channel` button.

 ## Creating Channels
 To create a channel you need to click on the plus `+` button that is alongside the channel search bar.

 This will open a pop up, and there you can set the name of that channel, if it is public or private, set it to read-only and invite users.

-## LiveChat

-## Direct Messages